webplatform/docs/css/properties/float/index.md

 }}
 }}
 {{Notes_Section
-|Usage=As float implicitly implies the use of the block layout, it modifies the computed value of the [[display]] values in some cases:
+|Usage=As float implicitly implies the use of the block layout, it modifies the computed value of the [[css/properties/display|display]] values in some cases:

 {{{!}}